PP-Module for LiFi Access Systems

 A.THIRD_PARTY_SOFTWARE

 The product runs application software developed by a third party.
 The applications are not intentionally developed to be malicious, but can contain inadvertent coding errors.
-These errors introduce risk that control of an application may be seized by a malicious entity.
+These errors introduce a risk that control of an application may be seized by a malicious entity.
 The product shall confine these applications within the originally designated operating environment.

 A.NETWORK_CONNECTIVITY